-Economic & Financial Expert, Former President & CEO of the Federal Reserve Bank of Chicago
+Economic and Financial Expert, Former President and CEO of the Federal Reserve Bank of Chicago

 Charles L. Evans is a 31-year veteran of the Federal Reserve Bank of Chicago and an accomplished economic researcher focused on measuring the effects of monetary policy on US economic activity, inflation, and financial market prices.

 Charlie’s contributions to dynamic modeling are widely cited and have been incorporated into central bank models around the world to assess policy effectiveness.

 Charlie was the ninth president and chief executive officer of the Federal Reserve Bank of Chicago from 2007 to 2023.
 During this time, Charlie was recognized as a significant strategic thought leader on the Federal Open Market Committee.
 Prior to becoming president in 2007, he served as director of research and senior vice president, supervising the Chicago Fed’s research on monetary policy, banking, financial markets, and regional economic conditions.
 Before that, he was a vice president and senior economist responsible for the macroeconomics research group.

 A long-time Federal Reserve executive, he chaired Federal Reserve System committees that oversaw strategic assessments of Federal Reserve Bank operations during the Covid-19 pandemic and investment activities to fund defined benefit and defined contribution retirement plans for over 20,000 employees.
 As an advisor and policymaker attending FOMC meetings since 1995, his policy experiences span a broad set of episodes unique in post-war economic history.